aboimpinto/DotFiles/README.md

-# When configure a new station:
+# When configure a new computer:
 	* Install neofetch
 	* Install powerline with command 'pip install powerline-shell'
 		* To install pip, follow the guide for Ubuntu 20.04: https://linuxize.com/post/how-to-install-pip-on-ubuntu-20.04/